How Arizona’s Sun and Heat Break Down Pool Interiors Over Time

 pmc.ncbi.nlm.nih.gov The influence of UV radiation on the properties of GFRP laminates in underwater conditions

-Bryan Ashbaugh is a pool industry writer and product expert at Shasta Pool Supply and Shasta Pools, where he’s dedicated to helping homeowners and pool professionals make informed decisions about their pool care and equipment.
-With years of hands-on experience in pool service and retail, Bryan combines real-world expertise with clear, trustworthy advice.
-He’s passionate about simplifying pool ownership through helpful how-to guides, honest product insights, and the latest innovations in pool technology.
+Bryan Ashbaugh is a product expert at Shasta Pool Supply and Shasta Pools.
+He’s dedicated to helping homeowners and pool professionals make informed decisions about their pool care.
+Bryan combines real-world expertise with clear and trustworthy advice.
+He’s passionate about simplifying pool ownership through helpful how-to guides and honest product insights.